gosukiwi/vimo/README.md

 It also aims to have a coherent configuration and key-binding scheme.
 You can extend it any way you like, but first, let's see the features!

+# What you get

+* Fuzzy-finder for files, buffers and tags
+* Go-To-Definition, Find-All-Instances for popular programming languages
+* Persistent undo -- Close vim, open it again, and still be able to use undo!
+* Undo Tree -- A UI which displays the history of all undo commands and their branching, like a git log
+* Linting (async) for popular programming languages
+* Lightline -- A status bar at the bottom of Vim to show important file info
+* Tab autocompletion while typing
+* Familiar functionality, save with Ctrl-S, copy with Ctrl-C and paste with Ctrl-V
+* Emmet/Zencoding -- Expand CSS selectors into HTML elements
+* Coherent Bindings -- Easily memoizable commands for managing windows, buffers, files, and pretty much every feature.
+* Very well documented set of configuration
+* Lessons for new users as well as a quick-start guide for experienced Vim users

+## Quick Guide
+Vimo is a Vim configuration.
+See why it's cool in the [Quick Guide](quick-guide.md).

 ## Installing
 First, run the doctor and see if your system is ready: